Riding to the summit of both Pikes Peak and Mount Evans in a single day is an achievable and satisfying challenge. Image © American Sport Touring.

 Part 2: Between the Peaks

-Regardless of which peak one picks to start the day, the middle of the day is spent riding from Cascade Colorado to the Mount Evans Welcome Station near Echo Lake.
+Regardless of which peak one picks to start the day, the middle of the day is spent riding from Cascade Colorado to the Mount Blue Sky Welcome Station near Echo Lake.
 The 95 mile, roughly 2 hour and 30 minute ride runs through Pike-San Isabel National Forest and past a number of small towns any one of which makes for a tasty mid-day lunch stop.

 advertisement